Most subscription systems become hard to reason about the moment a customer changes something.

 That is the whole point of upgrading.

-Commet credits the unused portion of the current plan and charges the prorated cost of the new plan for the remaining time in the cycle.
+Commet credits the unused portion of the current plan, charges the new plan in full, and restarts the billing cycle on the change date.

 Starter: $29/month